State, Private, and Tribal Forestry

 The Urban and Community Forestry Program provides support to states, cities, and nonprofit groups, so they can plant, protect, maintain, and utilize wood from community trees.
 Healthy trees and forests in urban areas contribute to improved air and water quality, watershed function, energy conservation, and social well-being.

-Our watershed program provides technical and financial assistance to states and communities, provides education and training, manages threats to forest health, and works in partnership at the local level to protect and enhance watersheds on state and private forest lands.
+Our Watershed Forestry Program provides technical and financial assistance to states and communities, provides education and training, manages threats to forest health, and works in partnership at the local level to protect and enhance watersheds on state and private forest lands.
 Clean water is one of our most important and valuable forest products.